 Lesson #3: Own Your Choices

-But at the same time, I have a long list of things I want to get done relating to my Ph.D. and my creation of a new course (launching May 23rd on this site!) that just didn’t happen that day.
+But at the same time, I had a long list of things I wanted to get done relating to my work and my passions that just didn’t happen that day.
 And truthfully, these things often get pushed to the back burner in favor of caring for my kids.

 And sometimes that feels frustrating, and I feel resentment.

-I also chose to go to graduate school and to try to develop an online course and website and things.
+I also chose to do the things I do—creating courses, writing articles, teaching workshops.
 And this makes my life busier than it might otherwise be.

 If I can remember that my own choices are what are sometimes bringing me stress, and if I can take ownership of those choices rather than placing blame or trying to pass my stress on to someone else (more about that in this post on emotional fusion), that brings me back to reality and helps me get through the tougher times.
 I chose what I am doing and even though it’s hard, it’s mine.